New probe of magnetic fields in the prereionization epoch. I. Formalism: Introduction

-All these methods have their advantages, but share the common feature of being sensitive to the integrated effect of any MFs along a line of sight.
-Thus their measurements can be contaminated by low-redshift magnetic fields of astrophysical origin, for instance, those carried by galactic winds.
-Moreover, these methods optimally detect only fields which are much stronger than typical expectations for PMFs.
+Most of these methods are sensitive to the integrated effect of MFs along a line of sight, and thus can be contaminated by low-redshift magnetic fields of astrophysical origin---for instance, those carried by galactic winds (for a notable exception, see Ref.~\cite{2014MNRAS.445L..41T} which probes local fields using statistical correlations in the gamma ray sky).
+Moreover, these methods optimally detect fields that are stronger than typical expectations for PMFs.
 Thus a definitive probe of PMFs needs to have the following features: \begin{itemize} \item The ability to isolate the effects of fields at different redshifts.
 In particular, sensitivity at high redshifts (prior to, or at the dawn of structure formation). \item Sensitivity to extremely low field strengths.
 Inflationary, post-inflationary, and structure-formation related mechanisms typically generate seed fields with strengths in the range $10^{-30}$--$10^{-15}$ G \cite{2014JCAP...05..040K, 2013PhRvL.111e1303N}. \item The ability to recover the MF power spectrum, whose features might give insight into the specifics of the process of magnetogenesis. \end{itemize} This is Paper I of a series that proposes a new observational probe of magnetic fields, which has all the desired properties listed above.
-In this paper, we lay out the details of the microphysics behind it, while Paper II of this series [Gluscevic et al., in prep] evaluates detectability for various PMF models and experimental setups.
+In this Paper, we lay out the details of the microphysical calculation of the 21-cm signal in presence of the magnetic fields.
+In Paper II of this series \cite{2016arXiv160406327G}, we present a minimum-variance formalism necessary to estimate the field strength with 21-cm tomography observations, and forecast sensitivity of future experiments to detecting two different MF configurations using this method.

-The method discussed here is based on the effect of global MFs on the redshifted 21-cm emission from neutral hydrogen prior to and during the epoch of cosmic reionization (EoR), whose measurement is the goal of a number of low-frequency radio arrays, such as MWA \cite{2011AAS...21813206B}, LOFAR \cite{2013ASPC..475..377M}, PAPER \cite{2014ApJ...788..106P}, LEDA \cite{2012arXiv1201.1700G}, SKA \cite{2008arXiv0802.1727C}, and others.
+The method discussed here is based on the effect of global MFs on the redshifted 21-cm emission from neutral hydrogen prior to and during the epoch of cosmic reionization (EoR), whose measurement is the goal of a number of low-frequency radio arrays, such as MWA \cite{2011AAS...21813206B}, PAPER \cite{2014ApJ...788..106P}, HERA \cite{2015AAS...22532803D}, LOFAR \cite{2013ASPC..475..377M}, LEDA \cite{2012arXiv1201.1700G}, SKA \cite{2008arXiv0802.1727C}, and others.
 The 21-cm signal allows insight into very high redshifts (in the approximate range $7 < z < 30$), including early epochs where the intergalactic medium (IGM) was just beginning to be affected by stellar feedback.